pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/01_Inheritance.md

 # Data Inheritance and Parent Class

 Pimcore provides two sorts of inheritance.
-While data inheritance allows the inheritance of object data along the tree hierarchy of objects, can the developer modify the php class hierarchy with the parent class setting of object classes.
+While data inheritance allows the inheritance of object data along the tree hierarchy of objects, can the developer modify the PHP class hierarchy with the parent class setting of object classes.

 ## Data Inheritance
 A very important feature in connection with PIM is data inheritance.
 Data inheritance means, that objects of the same